1. Icke bin ein Berliner

-Whether it's the S-Bahn not working, the sun shining too hard or too little, or the dog owner's not picking up after their pets – life can be hard.
+Whether it's the S-Bahn not working, the sun shining too hard or too little, or a dog owner not picking up after their pets – life can be hard in Berlin.

 Or, as the Berliner will tell you: “Das Leben ist kein Ponyhof”.

-Berliners don't put up with too much pettiness and this phrase means he wants you to suck up whatever you're whining about.
-No time to live out your emotions – rather drown them in cigarette smoke and a bottle of Sterni.
+Berliners don't put up with too much pettiness and this phrase means someone wants you to suck up whatever you're whining about.
+No time to live out your emotions – rather drown them in cigarette smoke and a bottle of Sterni beer.